Benned-H/RandomTrees/README.md

-# rrt-tdd
+# RandomTrees

-A test-driven implementation of various RRT-related algorithms.
+A results-driven, incremental implementation of various RRT-based algorithms.